 First of all, let’s look at how each department works separately.

 SEO content creation is about making sure your site is optimized for search engines.
-Secondly, creating great content to rank on Google for keywords related to products and services you sell.
+Secondly, create great content to rank on Google for keywords related to the products and services you sell.

 Your SEO content should include things like blog posts, landing pages, product descriptions, press releases, etc.